Yerawada: History

 The ashes of Kasturba Gandhi, wife of Mahatma Gandhi, are kept in this memorial.
 The mental asylum of Pune is also located at Yerawada.

 Yerawada Jail

 This is the largest jail in the State of Maharashtra.
-The most notable people to be incarcerated at the jail is Mahatma Gandhi, who spent several years there during India's struggle for freedom.
+The most notable person to be incarcerated at the jail is Mahatma Gandhi, who spent several years there during India's struggle for freedom.